tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 ###Part 3: Eccentric Interfaces

+Sense and sensibility.
 ##9 : 31st Oct
 *Reading due:*
 * Timothy Morton, 2014, The Ecological Thought. (on the Moodle).

 Supplementary materials:
 * Tim Morton lecture.
 [Ecological Awareness 101.](https://archive.org/details/140204001)
-* Introduction to environmentalal ethics and concepts.

 Homework:
 * Reading for next week.
 * [Analogue sensing exercise.](https://github.com/tegacodes/Dark-Ecology-Studio/blob/master/sensing-1)

 ##10 : 7th Nov
+* Introduction to environmentalal ethics and concepts.
+Readings for this week.
 * Muecke, Stephen.
 What the cassowary does not need to know.
 Australian Humanities Review, 2006.
 * Stone, Christopher D. Should Trees Have Standing--Toward Legal Rights for Natural Objects.
 1972.
 Tutorial: